 The above traits are the things I have seen in many of the most successful private investigators who are very good at what they specialize in.

 How Private Investigators Are Viewed

 Every person envisions something different when they hear about or meet a private investigator.
-I think every investigator that has written about who we are or what we do has tried extinguish any thought of a spy with trench coat and magnifying glass.
+I think every investigator that has written about who we are or what we do has tried to extinguish any thought of a spy with a trench coat and magnifying glass.
 It’s actually been written about and reported about too much in my opinion.

 Some people are scared of private investigators because they think we are illegally doing things to secure information.

 Some people think of us as heroes because we find information that saves a company money, finds a missing person because we catch someone involved in fraud.

 Some people are just scared of us because they just don’t know enough about us and what we are really about.
 It’s the unknown that they fear.

 At the very core, private investigators are normal people that are very good at finding and collecting information.
 We don’t think we are spies or above the law.
 We just want to do our jobs safely and go home each day.
 We are husbands and wives.
 We are fathers and mothers.
 We are someone’s son or daughter.